 Tidwell Bible Building

-During its more than 60 years as part of the core of Baylor's campus, Tidwell Bible Building has served tens of thousands of Baylor students who have completed religion, philosophy, history, sociology, nursing, modern foreign language, and sacred music classes in its classrooms.
+Originally opened in 1954, Tidwell was named after Rev. Josiah Blake Tidwell, who taught religion for 36 years and served as chair of Baylor's Department of Religion in the early 1900s.During its more than 60 years as part of the core of Baylor's campus, Tidwell Bible Building served tens of thousands of Baylor students who have completed religion, philosophy, history, sociology, nursing, modern foreign language, and sacred music classes in its classrooms.